Tips and Tools for Excellent Customer Service

 -

 Availability: Good customer service means being easy to reach and responsive to customer inquiries and concerns.
-This can include multiple channels for customers to contact you, such as phone, email, or live chat.
+This can include multiple customer contact channels like phone, email, or live chat.

 -